Find out more about Parkinson’s Art.

 In the exhibition, there’s a piece of art from an elderly lady called Melanie.
 It’s her first painting in over 50 years, done for World Parkinson’s Day.
 She overcame the challenges of living with Parkinson’s to produce an incredibly inspiring work.
 Or there’s a piece by a gentleman called Heriberto, from Mexico.
 Despite having ‘advanced’ Parkinson’s and being unable to get out of bed, Heriberto still finds a way to paint, which is amazing.
 When you understand people’s challenges, or how they’ve come about their artwork, that can be as powerful as the art itself.

-To find out more about creative therapies and Parkinson’s disease, please visit the EPDA website.
+To find out more about creative therapies and Parkinson’s disease, please visit Parkinson’s Europe website.